 Crickets are attracted to piles and objects both outside and inside your home.
 On the outside of your home, move wood piles 20 feet from your exterior, rake leaves up, remove sticks, and move objects away from your exterior walls.
 On the inside, create a space between stacked boxes, store books in plastic totes, and keep things neat.
 When you keep things neat and dry, camel crickets won't' feel at home.

 5. Hire A Professional

-One of the easiest ways to get control of camel crickets and keep them from getting into your Nashville home is to contact All-American Pest Control.
+One of the easiest ways to get control of camel crickets and keep them from getting into your home is to contact the Nashville pest control experts at All-American Pest Control.
 Our Perimeter Plus Pest Control can give you protection from crickets and over 47 other common Tennessee pests.
 We use EPA approved products to reduce crickets and the food sources crickets eat.

-If you have questions about Perimeter Plus Pest Control, or you'd like to request service, reach out to us.
+If you have questions about our residential and commercial pest control services in Nashville, including our Perimeter Plus Pest Control, or if you'd like to request service, reach out to us.
 Our friendly service professionals are standing by to help.

 We're Ready To Help

 Call Our Office or Fill Out The Form to Schedule Service Now